List of Assassin's Creed characters: Maxwell Roth

 Maxwell Roth (18?? – 1868) is the mastermind behind London's criminal underworld and one of Crawford's lieutenants.
 Although he is not a Templar, he trains several of Crawford's small-time gang leaders in return for a massive amount of money.
 After some of Crawford's lieutenants are killed, Maxwell proposes a partnership with Jacob's gang, betraying Crawford and helping Jacob's gangsters free the city.
 The partnership ends shortly after due to Maxwell's psychopathic behavior.
 When he intentionally burns down the Alhambra Music Hall, Jacob stabs him with his blade.
 In his final moments, Maxwell tells Jacob that he carried out the atrocities because he wanted and chose to do so.

 Pearl Attaway

 Pearl Attaway is the owner of Attaway transport and, like her cousin, Grand Master Crawford Starrick, is a member of the British Templars.
 Pearl is business rivals with Malcolm Millner, another Templar.
-Crawford initially chooses Malcolm as the man controlling the bus transport, due to tensions with Pearl, but after she cooperates with Jacob, who does not know that she was a Templar, Crawford gives control to her and they both orchestrate Malcolm's elimination.
+Crawford initially chooses Malcolm as the man controlling the bus transport, due to tensions with Pearl, but after she cooperates with Jacob, who does not know that she was a Templar, Crawford hands over control to her, and they both orchestrate Malcolm's elimination.
 Jacob discovers Pearl's true colors and kills her in her train station.